Grandpapo/Project-1-JVM/README.md

 The Weather API by World Weather Online was used to find the wave height, weather and wind speed at the nearby beaches.
 Link to Weather API: https://www.worldweatheronline.com/weather-api/api/

 CSS Reset Stylesheet taken from MeyerWeb's public domain.
-See below for link to Eric Meyer's CSS Reset Stylesheet: https://meyerweb.com/eric/tools/css/reset/
+Link to Eric Meyer's CSS Reset Stylesheet: https://meyerweb.com/eric/tools/css/reset/

+The Bulma CSS Framework was used to format our web application.
+Link to Bulma CSS Framework: https://bulma.io/

 ## License